nikitaptl/Finance/README.md

 # Finance by nikita_ptl
-Hi!
-Here I publish my works on financial markets, business analytics, and accounting.
+## Works on financial markets, business analytics, and accounting.